UMass Boston

 If You Test Positive & Live On-Campus

-Students who test positive for COVID-19 are encouraged to isolate off-campus, however, there are times when the only available option is for a student with COVID-19 to isolate in the same room as their healthy roommate.
+Students testing positive for COVID-19 are encouraged to isolate off-campus, however, there are times when the only available option is for a student with COVID-19 to isolate in the same room as their healthy roommate.

-In addition to the guidance above, here are some tips to help you navigate isolation-in-place in your shared living space.
+In addition to the guidance in the section above, please see below for some tips to navigate isolation in place in your shared living space:

 • If you share a bathroom, remember that sinks could be an infection source.